phillitrOSU/Portfolio/README.md

 # Introduction

 Welcome to my portfolio repository!
 This repository was created to showcase projects that I have completed since beginning my C.S. degree program with Oregon State University.
 Each folder a unique project.
 Summary descriptions may be found below.
-If you have any feedback or suggestions please e-mail me at[phillitr@oregonstate.edu](mailto:phillitr@oregonstate.edu).
+If you have any feedback or suggestions please e-mail me at [phillitr@oregonstate.edu](mailto:phillitr@oregonstate.edu).
 Thank you for exploring my work.

 Trevor Phillips
 Senior Computer Science Major at Oregon State University